Palatinate (region): Climate

-Like most of Southwestern Germany, the Palatinate’s climate is either humid subtropical in areas below 300 meters or oceanic on higher ground.
-The average annual temperatures vary from around 11-14 degrees Celsius in the valleys and 8-10 degrees in the highlands.
-Wet air from the prevailing westerly and southwesterly winds leads to precipitation in the Mittelgebirge ranges, while it warms up on its way further down to the Rhine Valley; giving the valleys a considerably drier climate than the surrounding Palatine Forest.
+Like most of Southwestern Germany, the Palatinate's climate is either humid subtropical in areas below 300 meters or oceanic on higher ground.
+The average annual temperatures vary from around 11-14° Celsius in the valleys and 8-10° in the highlands.
+Wet air from the prevailing westerly and southwesterly winds leads to precipitation in the Mittelgebirge ranges, while it warms up on its way further down to the Rhine Valley, giving the valleys a considerably drier climate than the surrounding Palatine Forest.

 History

 During the Holy Roman Empire prior to World War II, it was also referred to as Rhenish Bavaria and Lower Palatinate (Unterpfalz), which designated only the western part of the Electorate of the Palatinate (Kurfürstentum Pfalz), as opposed to the Upper Palatinate (Oberpfalz).